How I Went From a District Court Lawyer To a Supreme Court Lawyer in 10 Years

 - He can see what other lawyers cannot see.

 - In this Litigation, most cases come by reference from other Chartered Accountants.
 This also helps amazingly.

 - Thus his/her colleagues in colleges become the main Referral Base and this is truly a great advantage.

 - Set quarterly goals of money which you wish to earn.
 And keep revising these goals every three months.

 - In both the fields, in the beginning, you should see some - Masters at Work.
 If you can join their office as a junior, you are very lucky.
 But if you cannot join their chambers, you can still learn from them by watching their performance in courtrooms or public conferences.

 - Remember that the life of successful people is like ' An Iceberg' - Only the tip is visible.

-- Rest of what they do is invisible.
-They spend most of their time building contacts with key clients, studying and preparing for cases.
+- The rest of what they do is invisible.
+They spend most of their time building contacts with key clients, studying, and preparing for cases.

 - In the beginning, Do Not Aim Too High.
 Aim for moderate success in the beginning.
 You have to first become familiar with the system before you plan big.